expo/expo/docs/pages/versions/v42.0.0/sdk/payments.md

 Creates source object based on params.
 Sources are used to create payments for a variety of [payment methods](https://stripe.com/docs/sources)

 _NOTE_: For sources that require redirecting your customer to authorize the payment, you need to specify a return URL when you create the source.
 This allows your customer to be redirected back to your app after they authorize the payment.
-The prefix before ':' in your return URL should be the same as the scheme in your **info.plist** and **AndroidManifest.xml**.
+The prefix before ':' in your return URL should be the same as the scheme in your **Info.plist** and **AndroidManifest.xml**.
 If you are not sure about this step look at above sections "Register hook in order to Stripe could process source authorization".

 _NOTE_: If you are using Expo Go or an ejected Expo application, do not specify `returnURL`.